Skip to main content

 PI: Dr. Lorenzo Rossi (UF)

-PD: Dr. Robert Shatters (USDA), Dr. Michelle Heck (USDA)
+PD: Dr. Michelle Heck (USDA)

-CAP: Therapeutic Molecule Evaluation and Field Delivery Pipeline for Solutions to HLB
+Therapeutic Molecule Evaluation and Field Delivery Pipeline for Solutions to HLB

 solutions-to-hlb